DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 - School centred initial teacher training (SCITT)
 - School

-If the user selects ‘school’, we show an additional field for ‘unique reference number (URN)’
+If the user selects ‘school’, we show an additional field for ‘Unique reference number (URN)’.

 We use the URN to look up the school’s contact information from data provided by the Get information about schools (GIAS) service.